pedrocarrijo95/MultiCloudInfraAI/docs/guide-setup-expandability.md

 ```bash
 chat create a vm with name dev-instance, vcn name dev-vcn, subnet name dev-subnet, with 2 ocpus and 4gb memory in oracle cloud compartment my-compartment
 ```

+Open the MCP Server console to see the terraform logs and debug if some errors occurs !

 ---